shawlab-moffitt/CSEminer-manuscript/README.md

 # Annotating the exons (Figure 1)
 1. Generating the proteomics data reference
 2. Estimating gene-level expression in bone marrow
-3. filter and then prioritize candidates as Tier 1 and Tier 2
+3. Filtering and prioritizing candidates as Tier 1 and Tier 2